PaulApivat/paulapivat/content/post/thai_dishes_project/index.md

   focal_point: ""
 lastMod: "2021-03-18T00:00:00Z"
 projects: []
-subtitle: A Data Project to Explore Thai Food
+subtitle: Using Python and R to explore Thai Food
 summary: Using R and Python to scrape, pre-process, wrangle and visualize data.
 tags: ["Web Scraping", Data Viz", "Text Mining", "RStats", "ggplot2", "Python"]
 title: Pad Thai is a Terrible Choice